dbcls/rdf-doctor/README.md

 * **Prefix reuse percentage**: Percentage of prefixes used in the input file that are included in the predefined prefix list inside rdf-doctor.

 * **Refine prefixes**: The URI entered as a prefix is checked against a list (errata) defined inside rdf-doctor, and if there is matching information, output as correction suggestions.
+Also, if a prefix with the same QName but a different URI is found, it is output as a correction suggestion.

 * **Refine classes**: The URI of the input class is checked against the list (errata) defined inside rdf-doctor, and if there is matching information, the correct URI is suggested.
 Also, if the URI of the input class is converted to a key string using the fingerprinting method and multiple different strings are found even though the key strings match, they may represent the same class.
 Output as correction suggestions.